About Building Blocks Preschool | Lenexa, KS Since 1997

 Sustained by trust.

-For nearly three decades, Building Blocks has been more than a preschool.
+Building Blocks has been more than a preschool since 1997.
 It has been a community built around the belief that children deserve to learn in a place that feels thoughtful, joyful, and deeply caring.

 Our History